 This Boyd appears only once, in a will drafted on 14 February 1777 by William Junkins of Burke County.
 Junkins identified himself as the son of James Junkins of "Learn" (Larne), County Antrim, Ireland.
-He named his brothers (absent heirs) as Samuel, James, Thomas, and John Junkins; and he cited a nephew William Junkins of Broad Isle, Ireland.
-As his executors,

-Cofer, Queensborough, 39-61 for abstracts of the petitions.
+He named his brothers (absent heirs) as Samuel, James, Thomas, and and which she felt entitled as a family head.
+Males who received 100 acres were those whose petitions made no mention of a family.
+See Cofer, Queensborough, 39-61 for abstracts of the petitions.